As many parts of the world are experiencing food shortages, Sydney is dumping a lot of food in landfills.

-Looking at what researchers have brought to light, Sydney is in a crisis.
-This then brings up the question, what is/can be done.
+Considering what researchers have brought, Sydney is in a crisis.
+This then brings up the question what is/can be done.
 Well, here are some remedies for food wastage in Sydney.

 Educating people on food matters can go a long way in curbing this problem.
 That is why the government is investing heavily in public education campaigns.

 Buy and Cook Only What You Need